Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies when to use (when you need to attach a file to a transaction) but does not provide explicit guidance on when not to use it, prerequisites (transaction must exist), or alternatives like using a URL attachment.
+The description specifies when to use (attach a file to a transaction) and lists constraints (size, types).
+However, it does not explicitly tell when not to use or mention alternatives like delete_transaction_attachment for other attachment operations.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.